 Resurrection, from the Latin noun resurrectio -onis, from the verb rego, "to make straight, rule" + preposition sub, "under", altered to subrigo and contracted tosurgo, surrexi, surrectum ("to rise", "get up", "stand up"[7]) + preposition re-, "again",[8] thus literally "a straightening from under again".

-In ancient Greek religion a number of men and women have been interpreted as being resurrected and made immortal.
-Achilles, after being killed, was snatched from his funeral pyre by his divine mother Thetis and brought to an immortal existence in either Leuce, the Elysian plains or the Islands of the Blessed.
+In ancient Greek religion, a number of men and women have been interpreted as being resurrected and made immortal.
+Achilles, after being killed, was snatched from his funeral pyre by his divine mother, Thetis, and brought to an immortal existence in Leuce, the Elysian plains, or the Islands of the Blessed.
 Memnon, who was killed by Achilles, seems to have received a similar fate.
-Alcmene, Castor, Heracles, and Melicertes, are also among the figures interpreted to have been resurrected to physical immortality.
-According to Herodotus's Histories, the seventh century BC sage Aristeas of Proconnesus was first found dead, after which his body disappeared from a locked room.
+Alcmene, Castor, Heracles, and Melicertes are also among the figures interpreted to have been resurrected to physical immortality.
+According to Herodotus's Histories, the seventh-century BC sage Aristeas of Proconnesus was first found dead, after which his body disappeared from a locked room.
 He would reappear alive years later.[12]
-However, Greek attitudes towards resurrection were generally negative, and the idea of resurrection was considered neither desirable nor possible.[13]
-For example, Asclepius was killed by Zeus for using herbs to resurrect the dead, but by his father Apollo's request, was subsequently immortalized as a star.[14][15][16]
+However, Greek attitudes toward resurrection were generally negative, and resurrection was considered neither desirable nor possible.[13]
+For example, Asclepius was killed by Zeus for using herbs to resurrect the dead, but, by his father Apollo's request, was subsequently immortalized as a star.[14][15][16]

-Many other figures, like a great part of those who fought in the Trojan and Theban wars, Menelaus, and the historical pugilist Cleomedes of Astupalaea, were also believed to have been made physically immortal, but without having died in the first place.
+Many other figures, like a great part of those who fought in the Trojan War and Theban War, Menelaus, and the historical prizefighter Cleomedes of Astupalaea, were also believed to have been made physically immortal, but without having died in the first place.
 Indeed, in Greek religion, immortality originally always included an eternal union of body and soul.[17]Alcestis undergoes something akin to a resurrection in her escape from the underworld,[18]

 but without achieving immortality.[19][full citation needed]